- Read More

 Several types of lasers are also used to treat telangiectasia.
 The drawback to using lasers is that they treat a very focused area compared to the injection methods of sclerotherapy.
 The laser's most appropriate use seems to be for touch-up sclerotherapy following an incomplete or partially successful injection.

-Radiofrequency ablation is a popular office-based technique use for large varicosities.
-The technique uses ultrasound to view the saphenous vein to guide the insertion of a small catheter from the knee to the groin.
+Radiofrequency ablation is a popular office-based technique used for large varicosities.
+The technique uses ultrasound to view the saphenous vein to guide the insertion of a small catheter into the vein.
 Radio-frequency energy is then used to destroy the lining of the vein.
 As the catheter is slowly removed, the destruction of the vein is performed to the insertion point above the knee.
 This technique can be completed in an office setting and patients can bear weight immediately following surgery.
 Use of support hose is recommended for a period of 10-14 days following the procedure.

 In advanced cases of varicose veins, venous stripping may still be the treatment of choice for some vein specialists.
 Venous stripping is a surgical procedure, performed under general anesthesia, but with the popularity and success of radiofrequency ablation, vein stripping is rarely recommended.